openthread/openthread/README.md

 **...a Thread Certified Component**, implementing all features defined in the [Thread 1.1.1 specification](http://threadgroup.org/technology/ourtechnology#specifications), including all Thread networking layers (IPv6, 6LoWPAN, IEEE 802.15.4 with MAC security, Mesh Link Establishment, Mesh Routing) and device roles, as well as [Border Router](https://github.com/openthread/borderrouter) support.

 More information about Thread can be found at [threadgroup.org](http://threadgroup.org/).
+Thread is a registered trademark of the Thread Group, Inc.

 [thread]: http://threadgroup.org/technology/ourtechnology
 [ot-repo]: https://github.com/openthread/openthread